hpowell20/cs2063-master/Lab3/README.md

 1. Using the example code from the [Take Photos](https://developer.android.com/training/camera/photobasics.html#TaskPath) documentation as a base implement the Intent used to take a picture and save the full-size photo.
 Please note the following.
   * Use the name ```"mobiledev.unb.ca.lab3intents.provider"```  for the authority name in place of ```"com.example.android.fileprovider"``` in both the code and the AndroidManifest.xml file.
-  * For the resource file at _res/xml/file_paths.xml_ use add the content:
+  * Create a new resource file at _res/xml/file_paths.xml_ and add the following content:
   ```XML
   <?xml version="1.0" encoding="utf-8"?>
   <paths>